 How archery helped stave off anxiety and depression

-Anna Jones, 34, told KUDOS about how an excursion into archery helped turn around her anxiety and depression.
-Anna has two children, aged 6 and 3, and found her only release from parenting and work was browsing Facebook, Instagram and other social media platforms – which, in a variety of ways, only fuelled her anxiety.
+Anna Jones, a 36 year old mum, told KUDOS about how an excursion into archery helped turn around her anxiety and depression.
+Anna has two children, aged 8 and 5, and found her only release from parenting and work was browsing Facebook, Instagram and other social media platforms – which, in a variety of ways, only fuelled her anxiety.

 It was no kind of release at all, wasting time scrolling through things I wasn’t really interested in.
 I had deleted all my social media apps when a friend suggested I went with her to her local archery club, but I told her I had no interest in sport and haven’t done since I used to ‘forget’ my PE kit and find other extravagant ways of getting out of PE, which I found intimidating and absolutely hated.
 But I was talked into going along and I found archery was brilliant.
 I loved it straight away – it was just me, my bow, my arrow and a target.
 It emptied my mind completely and was such a great way to switch off – and not only switch off but immerse myself in something else.
 I quickly became addicted to the thrill of bettering my own personal bests and literally hitting targets.
 It’s a great sport – and this is from someone who would ordinarily claim to hate sport.
 It’s got me out of the rut I was in and enthused by something I would never have considered.
 Much of my anxiety and depression has lifted and I can honestly attribute a great deal of that to getting off my backside and into archery.